+PRODUCT:

-Plans/reports and other services, as required.
+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required.

+SUBJECT:

 Corridor Planning and Analysis

+DESCRIPTION:

-NJ TRANSIT maintains this program area to determine the suitability and feasibility of different transit applications in local and regional corridors.
+NJ TRANSIT maintains this program area to determine the suitability and feasibility of transit in local and regional transportation corridors.
 It provides for development and analysis of preliminary implementation concepts for transit capital improvements, transit alternatives, operating schemes, and assessment of conceptual level environmental impacts.
-Efforts will be undertaken in select corridors, working with communities where opportunities exist to leverage existing public transit services in support of redevelopment or other mobility goals.
+Efforts are undertaken in select corridors, working with communities where opportunities exist to leverage existing public transit services in support of redevelopment or other mobility goals.
 Assessments consider a wide range of issues including land use, demographics, existing travel patterns, local planning and zoning, transit modes and environmental impacts.
 At times within this program, NJT has teamed with MPOs, counties and other agencies in joint planning efforts.

+SCHEDULE:

+Ongoing, as required.

+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required.

+SUBJECT:

 Qualitative & Quantitative Research

+DESCRIPTION:

 Through this program, NJ TRANSIT updates knowledge of customer travel characteristics by conducting origin and destination surveys of rail, bus, light rail and Access Link passengers.
 This information is used to support updating of forecasting models, to conduct Title VI analyses, to support Transit Oriented Development and other planning work, and for other business purposes.
 Research is conducted to define existing and potential markets through various techniques such as stated preference, public opinion studies and conjoint surveys.
 Databases are updated and merged in support of corridor planning, air quality initiatives and other planning efforts throughout the region.
 Focus Groups are conducted with customers and employees to obtain opinions and attitudes which provide an understanding and clarity on issues facing the corporation.
 In addition, customer satisfaction studies are conducted on a regular basis.
 The customer satisfaction survey was designed to provide actionable data by identifying specific areas needing attention, allowing NJ TRANSIT to focus resources on key drivers of satisfaction and improve the overall customer experience.
 The depth of the information gathered from the surveys will continue to help drive the Corporation in making strategic decisions in the areas of its operating budget, capital programs, customer service and marketing initiatives, as well as its operations and safety and security.
 The survey also will give our customers, stakeholders, and NJ TRANSIT a clear window into how the Corporation is performing.

+SCHEDULE:

+Ongoing, as required.

+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required

+SUBJECT:

 Rail Operations and Infrastructure Planning

+DESCRIPTION:

 This program area provides for planning support for commuter rail and light rail-related initiatives and associated infrastructure needs and issues.
 This work primarily defines infrastructure needs based on proposed operating plans which address projected ridership on rail transit services and/or to address safety, resiliency, reliability and service performance goals.
 It includes operations planning support (schedule development, crew and equipment plans, and train performance analysis), as well as development of network performance simulations, interpretation and reporting.
 The program also provides for other rail infrastructure planning.

+SCHEDULE:

+Ongoing, as required.